KrioRus: History

-KrioRus was founded in 2005 by a group of nine people who wanted to be cryogenically frozen along with their relatives to be revived in the future.
-Some of the company founders had past experience in the field of cryopreservation.
+KrioRus was founded in 2005 by a group of nine people who wanted to be cryogenically frozen along with their relatives, to be revived in the future.
+Some of the company's founders had prior experience in cryopreservation.
 For instance, in 2003, Igor ARyukhov was the chief advisor to the project that aimed to preserve the brain of a deceased biotechnologist.

 The company was established as a project run by the Russian Transhumanist Movement NGO.
-The same year Lydia Fedorenko became the company's first client, yet by that time KrioRus had no cryogemic storage, and Fedorenko relatives had to store her brain with solid CO².
+The same year, Lydia Fedorenko became the company's first client, yet by then KrioRus had no cryogenic storage, and Fedorenko's relatives had to store her brain in solid CO₂.
 By the mid-2010s the company had clients from the United States, Netherlands, Japan, Israel, Italy, Switzerland and Australia.
 Several relatives of KrioRus employees were put in cryogenic storage as well.